-If you think about it, of course the longest road in the United States is going to be coast to coast, but with so many coastal states, it's pretty cool that Boston, Massachusetts is where it begins (or ends), depending on your drive.
-For New Englanders, I think it's safe to say it starts here.
+If you think about it, of course, the longest highway in the United States is going to be coast to coast.
+And with so many coastal states, it's pretty cool that Boston, Massachusetts, is where it begins or ends, depending on your drive.

 Microsoft Maps